Justyne Caruana

-Justyne Caruana is a Maltese lawyer, politician, former Minister for Gozo and former Minister for Education.
+Justyne Caruana is a Maltese lawyer and politician who served as the Minister for Gozo from 2017 to 2020 and Minister for Education from 2020 to 2021.
 She was appointed on 9 June 2017 in the second cabinet of Joseph Muscat and reconfirmed by new Prime Minister Robert Abela before resigning one week later on 20 January 2020 and replaced with Clint Camilleri.
-After 11 months, she was re-appointed to Cabinet on 23 November 2020 as the new Minister for Education by Robert Abela.
-She then resigned from Minister for Education on 22 December 2021.
+After 11 months, she was re-appointed to Cabinet on 23 November 2020 as the new Minister for Education by Abela.
+She resigned as Minister for Education on 22 December 2021.

 Political career

 She was first elected to Parliament in 2003 and successively in 2008, 2013 and 2017, always from her native Gozo constituency.
 She served as the Parliamentary Secretary for Rights of Persons with Disability and Active Ageing from 2014 to 2017.
 In Opposition she was Spokesperson for Youth, Culture, Sports, Family, Children and Persons with Disability.
 Caruana was regional representative of the UK, British Isles and Mediterranean Region on the Steering Committee of the Commonwealth Women Parliamentarians and currently represents Malta on its Regional British Isles and Mediterranean Steering Committee.
-In 2016, Caruana was nominated as Malta's ambassador in the Women in Parliaments Global Forum.She is a member of Social Affairs Committee.
+In 2016, Caruana was nominated as Malta's ambassador in the Women in Parliaments Global Forum.
+She is a member of the Social Affairs Committee.

 A Lawyer by profession, Caruana specialized in family law and canonical and civil litigation.